CommE2E/comm/docs/nix_shared_workflows.md

 # Shared workflows

+## Inspect database with TablePlus

+Feel free to use any MariaDB administration platform that you’re comfortable with.
+PHP was deprecated in macOS 12 (Monterey), leading many of us to switch to [TablePlus](https://tableplus.com/).

+After running `nix develop` which will create a MariaDB instance, you need to open a new connection.
+After opening TablePlus, click the “Create a new connection” text at the bottom of the window that appears.

+- Alternatively, you can navigate through Connection → New... in the menu at the top of the display.

+Choose MariaDB from the database options that appear.
+You’ll be prompted for:

+- Name (Comm)
+- Check “Use socket”.
+Enter socket path: (`/Users/<user>/.local/share/MariaDB/mysql.sock`, substituting `<user>` for your user. `<user>` can be found by running `echo $USER` in a terminal)

 ## Codegen

 We use a couple of tools that automatically generate code.
 There is always a source of truth – usually some file(s) with schemas.